-The graduate concentration in Domestic Violence incorporates the coursework of the Program on Domestic Violence (PDV).
-The only graduate program of its kind in the country, PDV fulfills a nationally recognized need to develop visionary and effective leaders dedicated to ending interpersonal violence through innovation, collaboration, research and social change.
+The graduate concentration in Gender-Based Violence incorporates the coursework of the Program on Gender-Based Violence (PGV).
+The only graduate program of its kind in the country, the PGV fulfills a nationally recognized need to develop visionary and effective leaders dedicated to ending interpersonal violence through innovation, collaboration, research and social change.
 It is designed to address the needs of people in human service and criminal justice organizations that serve and advocate for victims of abuse and those who wish to enter the field, including new college graduates and professionals looking for a career change.
 This program is distinctive in its design and exceptional in its connection and commitment to the advocacy community.

-The PDV applies an interdisciplinary approach to education that provides students with the ability to:
+The PGV applies an interdisciplinary approach to education that provides students with the ability to:

 - Lead and manage public, non-profit, and community-based organizations focused on interpersonal violence;